EmilyCali/Quilt-Creator-Frontend/README.md

 You can also visit the live backend but it won't show you much <a href="https://quilt-creator-api.herokuapp.com">here</a>.

-You can visit the live app <a href="https://quilt-creator-app.herokuapp.com">here</a>.
+You can visit the live app <a href="https://quilt-creator-app.herokuapp.com">here</a>, however, this page may be down due to outdated resources.

 <h2> The Idea </h2>